PCMDI/pcmdi.github.io/mips/cmip5/terms-of-use.md

             </li>
         </ul>
         <p>
             If despite the above arguments against it, you wish to redistribute CMIP5 data to others, there are specific conditions that must be met.
 In addition to abiding by the terms of use (see above), anyone redistributing CMIP5 output (beyond their close collaborators) is required to:
         </p>
         <br>
         <div style="margin-left:20pt">
             <ol>
                 <li>
                     <p>
-                        Seek permission to proceed by contacting PCMDI (<a href="mailto:taylor13@llnl.gov">taylor13@llnl.gov</a>, <a href="mailto:williams13@llnl.gov">williams13@llnl.gov</a>).
+                        Seek permission to proceed by contacting PCMDI (<a href="mailto:pcmdi-cmip@llnl.gov">pcmdi-cmip@llnl.gov</a>), and the WCRP Infrastructure Panel <a href="mailto:wgcm-wip@wcrp-climate.org">wgcm-wip@wcrp-climate.org</a>).
                     </p>
                 </li>
                 <li>
                     <p>
                         Record contact information for all users downloading CMIP5 output.
 These records must be sent to PCMDI quarterly in a format acceptable to PCMDI.
 These records will be used 1) to inform users when flaws in model output are discovered, and 2)  to gauge the impact of CMIP5 results through the collection of usage statistics, as requested by the modeling groups.
                     </p>
                 </li>
                 <li>
                     <p>
                         Continually update data holdings to accurately reflect the CMIP5 archive.
 This will prevent known flawed data from being distributed.
                     </p>
                 </li>
                 <li>
                     <p>
                         Require users to agree to the "terms of use" and "acknowledgement" statements found at:  <a href="https://pcmdi.llnl.gov/mips/cmip5/terms.html">https://pcmdi.llnl.gov/mips/cmip5/terms.html</a> .
                     </p>
                 </li>
                 <li>
                     <p>
                         Display a prominent banner showing the source of the data (CMIP5) and indicating that the original CMIP5 data can be accessed through the ESGF data portals (see <a href="http://pcmdi-cmip.llnl.gov/cmip5/availability.html">http://pcmdi-cmip.llnl.gov/cmip5/availability.html</a>).
                     </p>
                 </li>
                 <li>